Discipleship in a growing faith.

 Through our wide variety of local and global missions programs, we seek to develop servant leaders marked with a passion to minister Christ's redemptive love and truth to a world in need.
 Whether it is volunteering as a small group leader for local elementary school kids or evangelizing in the streets of India, our students are reaching out to those in need and, in turn, being forever changed.

 Spiritual life at Taylor is really just life—the ups and downs of living out a shared faith and purpose.
-Day in and day out you’ll experience a community that seeks to build up and hold one another accountable in sharing our values and ideals.
+Day in and day out you’ll experience a community that seeks to build up and hold each another accountable in sharing our values and ideals.
 We may not always succeed but there is as much to be learned in our failures as in our successes.

 Our community is built on creating an environment in which we can all grow and flourish.